 Once your data is ready, you can begin analyzing it with machine learning.
 There are a number of different ways to do this, but one common approach is to use a technique called topic modeling.
 This involves training an NLP (natural language processing) model to identify the key topics or themes in your customer conversations.

 These techniques can be used for a variety of purposes, such as identifying areas for product and service innovation.
 By understanding the key topics and issues that are important to your customers, you can identify areas for improvement.

 For example, suppose you're a company that sells products online.
-You might use conversational analytics to understand the key reasons why customers are contacting you.
+You might use a conversational analytics tool to understand the key reasons why customers are contacting you.
 Are they having trouble with the checkout process?
 Are they looking for specific products that you don't currently carry?
 By understanding the pain points that your customers are experiencing, you can make changes to your product or website that will improve their experience and reduce customer support costs.